 To ensure that you get the most out of each meeting, you should:

-1. How to prepare for skill level meeting: Be prepared for each meeting: have a set agenda before the meeting, and share the agenda with them in advance.
+1. Be prepared for each meeting: Prepare a set agenda before the meeting and share it with your skip manager in advance.

-2. Have a list of skip level meeting questions to ask or topics to discuss.
+1. Prepare questions: Have a list of questions or topics to discuss.
 (Here is an excellent list of questions to ask your skip-level manager)

-3. Lead the meeting: treat this meeting as your time.
+1. Lead the meeting: Treat this meeting as your time.
 Lead the conversation as you like and focus on the most critical topics.
-That said, always leave room for them to add skill level meeting topics to the agenda as required.
+That said, always leave room for them to add skill-level meeting topics to the agenda as required.

-4. Document meeting notes: always document what you discuss and decide.
+1. Document meeting notes: Always document what you discuss and decide.
 It is important to have notes so you can refer to them quickly.
-Also, since you will meet your skip manager not very often, it's good to have a document that can help you remember where you left off.
+Also, since you might only sometimes meet your skip manager, it's good to have a document to remember where you left off.

-5. Meet regularly: have a regular cadence, and stick to it.
-Don't cancel the meetings even if you don't have a specific agenda.
+1. Meet regularly.
+Establish a regular cadence and stick to it.
+Don't cancel meetings even if you don't have a specific agenda.
 Talking to your leaders will almost always reveal something meaningful that will help accelerate your career.

-I recommend doing these meetings without fail as they will allow you to achieve things that are most critical for your success.
-Use these meetings to:
+D these meetings without fail, as they will allow you to achieve things that are most critical for your success.

 1. Align on the highest priority focus areas.
 Try to work on projects that directly contribute to those areas.